floooh/floooh.github.io/_posts/2023-10-16-sokol-webgpu.md

 ## The Gnarly Parts

-Most of the sokol-gfx WebGPU backend is a straightforward struct- and function-mapping to WebGPU structs and functions, there are some notable exceptions though:
+Most of the sokol-gfx WebGPU backend is a straightforward mapping to WebGPU structs and functions, there are some notable exceptions though:

 ### Uniform Data Updates